 Using Lazy Load can make a high impact on the page loading speed of your website, if you are using CDN then you can still use this and it will not make any impact on CDN.

-This is done for this post and I hope you liked this and found it helpful if you did then must share it with others to help them too in increasing the speed of their website.
+This is done for this post and I hope you liked this and found it helpful if you did then must share it with others to help them too in adding lazy load in their WordPress websites.